-Imaging Techniques in Body MRI
+Imaging Techniques in Body Magnetic Resonance Imaging "MRI"

-Any patient already receiving a scheduled MR scan of the body for any clinical indication will be eligible for this program.
 If patients agree to participate in this program, it would require only a slightly longer examination time.
 This time would vary according to the body area/organ being visualized but would not exceed 30 minutes over the length of the clinical examination.
 Volunteers are eligible if they are willing to undergo an MR examination.